The Hidden Costs of Building Your Own Data Masking tool

 Training datasets, embeddings, vector stores, prompt logs, and generated outputs all introduce new places where sensitive data can appear.
 Masking must happen before data enters these systems, because removing it afterward is often impractical.

-Hidden Cost #8: Maintenance Becomes a Permanent Engineering Tax
+Hidden Cost #8: Maintenance & Opportunity Cost

 Internal data masking tools don’t stabilize.
 They require constant attention.